 This course seeks to survey the main issues in the interaction between science and religion.
-The course will survey some comparisons of the tasks of scientific and theological investigation and discourse, and look at models of the interaction between the two.
-There are also major points of intersection between religion and science, such as ethical issues raised by developments in science and technology; biological evolution and the assessment of its religious significance by different cultural traditions; models of God popular among scientists and those living in a scientific age (theism, panentheism, pantheism); developments in physics and cosmology which suggest new types of metaphysical commitments.
+The course will survey some comparisons of the tasks of scientific and theological investigation and discourse and look at models of the interaction between the two.
+There are also major points of intersection between religion and science, such as ethical issues raised by developments in science and technology; biological evolution and the assessment of its religious significance by different cultural traditions; models of God popular among scientists and those living in a scientific age (theism, panentheism, pantheism)

-'''

-PHIL 5181-3

-Independent Study (1-3 credit hours)
+PHIL 5181-3 Independent Study (1-3 credit hours)

-Requires approval of MA coordinator and Philosophy professor. '''
+Requires approval of MA coordinator and Philosophy professor.

-PRTH (PRACTICAL THEOLOGY)
+PRTH (Practical Theology)